 These 21 tips will help you feel better when you’re sick.
-They’re not necessarily remedies, but ways you can feel better and stay comfortable while sick.
+They’re not necessarily remedies, but things to make you can feel better when sick.

 I’ve been sick for the better part of five days now.
 No herbal remedy or commercial medication has touched this.